 Food waste is not just a sustainability issue-it's a global systems challenge, deeply connected to climate change, public health, biodiversity loss, and farmer livelihoods.
 Progress won't be made by point solutions, but rather a concerted effort to identify the processes that we must collectively change to enable transformation at scale.

-Annabelle Souchon Group CSR Manager, Bel Chris Franke Sr. Manager, Global Sustainability, Walmart
+Annabelle Souchon Group CSR Manager, Bel Chris Franke

+Sr. Manager, Global Sustainability, Walmart

+The culture of

+abundance

+Today's consumption model is

+built around perfection, sensory

+appeal, and convenience.

+Businesses feel pressure to

+overproduce and maintain full

 Our approach: Identifying the leverage points to catalyze systemic change

 The challenges underpinning food loss and waste are deeply embedded within our supply chains and social norms, making solutions targeted at surface-level symptoms largely ineffective.

-The purpose of the Food Waste Coalition of Action is to uncover and address the root causes of waste and loss embedded within business processes across the value chain and help organizations build the compelling business case required to fund or co fund these transformations.
+The purpose of the Food Waste Coalition for Action is to uncover and address the root causes of waste and loss embedded within business processes across the value chain and help organizations build the compelling business case required to fund or co fund these transformations.
 A few illustrative examples of value drivers we identified through our research with CGF members include:

-Profitability Increase operational efficiencies and reduce operational cost i.e process, material optimization avoid costs associated with overstock and tax to landfill etc Brand equityConsumer engagementCustomer experience Sales growthNew revenue streamsTraffic and promotions Comply with regulatory risk & public policy Meet environmental regulation to avoid fines Access to program or funds for sustainable initiatives Adapt to physical & transition risk Strengthen supplier relationshipsEnhance regenerative agriculture practices
+Profitability

+Increase operational efficiencies and reduce operational cost

+- i.e process, material optimization

+- avoid costs associated with overstock and tax to landfill etc

+Brand equity

+- Consumer engagement

+- Customer experience

+Sales growth

+- New revenue streams

+- Traffic and promotions

+Comply with regulatory risk & public policy

+- Meet environmental regulation to avoids fines

+- Access to program or funds for sustainable initiatives

+Adapt to physical & transition risk

+- Strengthen supplier relationships

+- Enhance regenerative agriculture practices

 Our diagnostic phase focuses on understanding how downstream decisions ripple upstream-trickling food waste through the system from farm to factory to fork.

 Working closely with CGF members, we are using desktop research, as well as interviews and collaborative working sessions to draw out practitioner- and expert-led insights to build & share solutions that can help overcome the structural barriers across the value chain.
 Through this activity, we are aligning stakeholders around a shared understanding of where and how change must happen, laying the groundwork for targeted interventions and collective action that, in the long term, will address the underlying drivers of waste and loss.

 Our efforts have revealed that while food waste occurs at many points within the value chain, every point matters.
 By diagnosing both high-level patterns and granular sub-processes, we're targeting business practices that can alleviate and eliminate waste hot spots from end-to-end, building the foundation for systemic transformation.

-Our research identified that while progress is being made to reduce food waste and food loss across the value chain, efforts are being focused mostly on the areas that are under the direct control of retailers and manufacturers, creating an opportunity for further emphasis to be placed on upstream interventions along side downstream
+Our research identified that while progress is being made to reduce food waste and food loss across the value chain, efforts are being focused mostly on the areas that are under the direct control of retails and manufacturers, creating an opportunity for further emphasis to be placed on upstream interventions along side downstream

-Agricultural production Post-harvest handling Upstream distribution & storage Manufacturing, processing, & packaging Downstream distribution & storage Wholesale & retail Food service & household consumption (-20%) (-20%) (2-5%) (5-15%) (2-5%) (5-10%) (30-50%)
+Agricultural production Post-harvest handling Upstream distribution & storage Manufacturing, processing, & pckaging Downstream distribution & storage Wholesale & retail Food service & household consumption

+(-20%) (-20%) (2-5%) (5-15%) (2-5%) (5-10%) (30-50%)